Black Friday (2024) Huge Language Learning Deals [+ Gift Ideas]

 For people who love music and use songs to learn a foreign language I’m sure they’ll be very impressed with this.

-Earworms is one of the most innovative and promising concepts I’ve come across this year and it’s based on solid research into how a certain part of the brain causes songs to get ‘stuck’ in our heads, applying the same process to foreign language memorization.
+Earworms is one of the most innovative and promising concepts I’ve come across in a long time, and it’s based on solid research into how a certain part of the brain causes songs to get ‘stuck’ in our heads, applying the same process to foreign language memorization.

-I got myself the French edition last year and found it really effective in reactivating my French.
+I got myself the French and Russian editions, and found them really effective.

 The music’s very catchy and enjoyable to listen to as well so you don’t feel like you’re studying at all.
 It’s a brilliant alternative to a phrasebook for someone who’s about to travel.

-It only costs a little over $15 for a hard copy or about $8 to download the MP3’s (they usually have a Black Friday deal each year).
+It only costs a little over $15 for a hard copy or you can get the MP3’s through Amazon Music (they usually have a Black Friday deal each year).

 The following languages are currently available: